ericchase-library/ts-templates-website/README.md

 `./src/lib/`

 - This folder exclusively contains TypeScript libraries and modules.
 This folder is ignored during the copy stage of the build process, so don't bother adding anything other than `*.ts` files here.
-- You could modify the build scripts `./tools/build.ts` to also handle `*.js` if you want, but there really isn't a reason to do so unless you want to make use of JavaScript libraries.
+- You could modify the build script `./tools/scripts/build.ts` to also handle `*.js` if you want, but there really isn't a reason to do so unless you want to make use of JavaScript libraries.

 ### ./build/